gavazzc/RI_Industry_Kit/README.md

 ## Clean up instructions

-Go in you local repo and launch CDK destroy. cd ikit/source/CDK cdk destroy
+Go in you local repo and launch CDK destroy

+cd ikit/source/CDK

+cdk destroy

 This would cleanup everything except for Greengrass stuff like core devices, components, deployments.